 While there are many reasons why the alternative fuel vehicle field has radically changed in recent years, there’s no greater contributing factor to this tectonic shift than Tesla breaking the EV barrier with electric cars people really wanted.
-Now, with most other automakers going all-in with advanced electric models of their own, these other green technologies get precious little media focus.
+Now, with most other automakers going all-in with advanced electric models of their own, these other alternative fuels get precious little media focus.

 Today it’s all about plug-in electric vehicles and hybrids.
 But why?
 Did these other alternatives fail, or were they so successful they became mainstream technologies?
 In short, the answer is that their technology has matured to the point where discussion of these alternative fuels simply generates little attention.